tas1d/tStaffChat/README.md

 # tStaffChat

-A simple staff chat for your Garry's Mod Server!
+A simple staff chat for your Garry's Mod server!

 ## How to Install
 1) Drag and drop into your addons folder